ABA Therapy for Autism

 No “cookie-cutter” approach here!

-We typically utilize the Assessment of Basic Language & Learning Skills-Revised (ABLLS-R) to specifically design goals and objectives with a typical-development approach.
+We typically utilize the Verbal Behavior Milestones and Placement Program (VB-MAPP) and/or the Assessment of Basic Language & Learning Skills-Revised (ABLLS-R) to specifically design goals and objectives with a typical-development approach.
 This assessment, in addition to parent interview and direct observation ensures an individualized program.

 We offer a family-centered approach and our staff are dedicated to working together in a multidisciplinary approach to treatment so therapy is consistent and effective.

-- We follow a strict treatment design that follows best-practice methods
+- We follow treatment designs that follow best-practice methods

-- Supervision by a BCBA with 20 years experience
+- Supervision by a Senior BCBA with 20 years experience

-- Treatment is delivered in the natural environment
+- Treatment is delivered in the natural environment- your home and the community

-- Our BCBA holds a Masters in Early Childhood Special Education
+- Our Senior BCBA holds a Masters in Early Childhood Special Education

-- We maintain direct and frequent contact to the BCBA
+- Staff maintain direct and frequent contact to the BCBA

 Treatment Plan & Progress